Gilmara-Git/Gilmara-Git/README.md

 ### Hi there, I'm Gilmara :woman_technologist:

-Hello World!
 I have graduated in Information Technology Management in 2015 and since then I work with systems.

-I have a vast experience in supporting systems and I have been coding Frontend and Mobile projects using JS, React and React Native.
-After working as a Support Analyst for many years I felt I needed to do more.
+I have a vast experience in supporting systemsm but after working as a Support Analyst for many years I felt I needed to do more.

 So, instead of supporting systems I realized I could be coding them.

 - 🌱 It all started when the pandemic hit us in 2020.
 I enrolled myself into a bootcamp at [rocketseat](https://rocketseat.com.br/), where I have learned HTML5, CSS3, JavaScript, Postgres by developing full web applications.
 - I have done and I am always doing additional courses to learn, practice and improve my skills.
+- I have been coding Frontend and Mobile projects using JS, React and React Native for some time now.
-- My goal is to become a better dev today than I was yesterday, so I study everyday to make that happen.
+- My goal is to become a better dev today than I was yesterday, so independently of how much I have learned there always much more, I study everyday to make things happen.
+- :raising_hand: I'm a volunteer mentor at **Space Squad program** at [rocketseat](https://rocketseat.com.br/), which was designed to help programmer students exchange knowledge among themselves.
+- :raising_hand: I am currently voluntering as a Web Developer for the Siren project.
+On this project I code using React and Bootstrap.
-- 👯 I’m looking to collaborate on open sources projects.
+- 👯 I’m looking to for my first software engineering position.
 - 💬 I love to share what I have been learning.
 Therefore, I often post my progress on linkedIn.
 - 👋 I am passionate about the DEV communities out there.
-- :raising_hand: I'm a volunteer mentor at **Space Squad program** at [rocketseat](https://rocketseat.com.br/), which was designed to help programmer students exchange knowledge among themselves.
-- :raising_hand: I am currently voluntering as a Web Developer for the Siren project.
-On this project I code using React and Bootstrap.

 - 📫 How to reach me: **gilmarapq@hotmail.com**
 - 😄 Pronouns: Persistant, Focus, Empathy, Grateful.
 - 🤔 I am looking for an opportunity to collaborate as a software engineer in a team spirit environment, so we all can gain professional growth. .